Academic Activities

 Cost: $75.00 covers meals, transportation and a Campout t-shirt.

 Special Factors: Bring a sleeping bag and pad if you have one.
-Hammocks are popular alternatives to a tent, but consider a tarp too.
+Hammocks are popular alternatives to a tent.
 Bring a tent if you have one!
 Rain or shine, we’ll have a great time!

 Purpose and Campout Culture: Our effort to build a Kingdom Community at Wheaton Academy is rooted in our desire to see each student have a growing relationship with Jesus Christ.
-I will continue to emphasize conduct that is appropriate for building one another up, encourages discipleship between grade levels and emphasizes student leadership through appropriate thoughts, actions and attitudes.
-This includes issues regarding safety both physically and emotionally, appropriate language and topics of discussion.
+We emphasize conduct that is appropriate for building one another up, encourages discipleship between grade levels and emphasizes student leadership.
+This includes issues regarding physical and emotional safety, appropriate language and topics of discussion.
 Join with me in encouraging your kids to capitalize on this special time together for building and practicing Kingdom Community culture at Wheaton Academy.
-We also place great value in what we refer to as “Mature Culture” at Wheaton Academy and lean into our expectations that students conduct themselves accordingly throughout the weekend.

 Participants: Unlimited